CTXz/x86_64-Assembly-Tic-Tac-Toe/docs/eval_grid.md

 For a top left to bottom right victory, the field is tested against `0x30303` (which translates to `110000001100000011`), where the bitwise AND operation must return `0x10101` for a Circle win, and `0x30303` for a cross win.

 For a bottom left to top right victory, the field is tested against `0x3330` (which translates to `11001100110000`), where the bitwise AND operation must return `0x1110` for a Circle win, and `0x3330` for a cross win.

+> See illustrated example bellow for a visual assistance

 ---